 Our Nappers come in 15, 20, and 25-pound weights.
-It’s likely that 10% of your body weight doesn’t fit nice and neatly into one of those weighted blanket weight categories.
-So, if you're in-between those sizes, most experts recommend that bumping up to the next heaviest weighted blanket is the right choice.
+It’s likely that 10 percent of your body weight doesn’t fit nice and neatly into one of those weighted blanket weight categories.
+So, if you're in between those sizes, most experts recommend bumping up to the next heaviest weighted blanket.

 However, there are some things to consider.
 If you are buying the weighted blanket for someone on the lighter side, you may not want to add the extra weight, as too much pressure may be uncomfortable for them.
 We want the blanket to feel like a warm hug, not a tight squeeze!